Circuitscape/Circuitscape.py/docs/4.0/circuitscape_4_0.md

 ## Linux

-???Replace below???
+?Replace below?
 Would pip work for this?

 Instructions to install and run Circuitscape on Linux can be found on the Circuitscape website.